 From late 1978 'til early 1980, I worked for an engineering firm in Omaha.
 Water treatment.
 Sewage treatment.
 I’d just quit working for Trailways, American Bus Lines, as lead transportation supervisor and camped out for a few days at the employment bureau.
 The guy who was assigned my case was used to people registering for unemployment compensation visiting next door at employment because it was a requirement to draw your check.
 After a couple days he realized I really wanted work and began to review the screens for me as soon as a job became available.
 He sent me out to western Omaha to interview for the “order expediter” job at HEMCO.
 Carl took my application and did the interview.
 Carl was office manager.
 Carl was tall and thin, dark-haired and whip smart.
 He just couldn’t keep up with all the orders the firm had outstanding and needed somebody to work full time just calling the manufacturers to get the orders expedited.
 He worked with three engineers who were in the process of buying the firm from Whitey Menshing, who had recently retired.
 Whitey was the prior and nominal owner of the H.E.
 Menshing Company, or HEMCO.
 After calling my references and saying ”well, you haven’t burned any bridges and people at your old job said you were conscientious,” he offered me the job.
+I tightened up with my employment counselor with a fifth of Jack Daniels black label.
+I was glad to be employed again and set up working at a desk next to Carl and began the job of moving our orders forward and getting them fulfilled.

 Within a month the guy who did inside sales took a flyer when he experienced an early life crisis.
 He wasn't old enough for midlife crisis but he blew town anyway.
 I moved into his old office and did order expediting and inside sales.
 I learned how to design blower packages using engineering manuals and how to specify mostly submersible pumps.
 We were the manufacturing representative for Flygt pumps from Sweden, probably the best submersible pumps in the world.
 I also sold water measuring equipment using flumes and weirs.
 I had my own take off table to do the design work.
 I had never considered being an engineer but working for the firm and with the other engineers was both fun and stimulating.
 In another month I began working with our shop to assemble the stands, motors, and blowers which I had specified for sale and which were put together in house prior to shipping.
 I got to know Eric Wren, our shop foreman fairly well and got to like him and the other mechanics.
 Eric was amazed by our maintenance manager who would take on jobs in the field, go out and camp out in various cities in Nebraska and Iowa taking what seemed like forever to do a job.
 His name was Ole or Swen or something.
 I forget.
 He was a big Scandinavian guy with blonde hair.
 He’d get up late, have coffee and hang out a lot.
 Ole went to the same church as our lead engineer, Bob Frisk, and was thought of as his friend.
 Whether this friendship caused the manager to feel he could be comfortable or not about skylarking on the job was the question of the day.
 I got tired of listening to Eric complain about him, so I braced Bob in his office about it and told him the shop could get these projects finished in under a week.
 We’d send more than one guy and save some money.
 It was taking closer to a month and some jobs never got done.
 Bob called his friend in to his office when he got back from his latest field work and discussed it with him and the friend got mad and quit.
 Beginning Monday the next week I was order expediter, inside sales manager and service manager.
 When I came in Monday to assume the role, Bob told me Eric wanted to see me in the shop.
 I dressed in shirt and tie, like the other office weenies.
 I learned in the Air Force there were two kinds of employees, office workers, who did all the work and office weenies, who wore shirts and ties and sat around and drank coffee all day.
 The workers were the enlisted and non-coms.
 The weenies were the officers.
 Eric, a worker, was waiting for me, a weenie, at a work bench.
 He had a small submersible pump pulled apart in pieces called the impeller, the volute, the rotor, and the stator.
 I watched him work for a couple of minutes and he said “so you’re taking over the shop?”
 I told him only with his help.
 I wasn’t stupid enough to think I knew enough to take over without a ton of help.
 One of the reasons I did it was to empower the guys working in the shop to get the job done better and quicker.
 He said “maybe.
 Let’s see what you know about pumps.”
 He offered up the greasy, oily middle of a bearing area for me to look at it.
 I took it from him, looked at it and tried to describe as best I could what I thought it did.
 He shrugged and nodded and took the part back from me and offered me a rag to wipe my hands.
 He said I could go back in and finish up with Bob on the job offer.
 After going back inside Bob explained Eric didn’t expect me to know it all, he just expected me to be willing to get my hands dirty and make a good faith effort.
 I wouldn’t be much of a worker but I wasn’t all weenie either since I was willing to get my hands dirty.
 I had passed Eric’s test and would now be considered the “acting” shop manager.